C-sharpProjects/WPF-Camera-Frame-Analyzer/README.md

 3. **Streams results** to a real-time chart visualization
 4. **Displays live camera feed** in a modern WPF interface

-The application was built to showcase best practices in:
+The application was built with best practices in:
 - Thread-safe frame processing
 - Native interop memory management
 - Concurrent data structures